The root of the ancient Dalriadan-Scottish name Ranckant is the personal name Randolph,

 Early Notables of the Ranckant family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Ranckant Notables in all our PDF Extended History products and printed products wherever possible.
+Alexander Ramkins (c.1672-1719) was a Scottish adherent of James II, born...
+Another 31 words (2 lines of text) are included under the topic Early Ranckant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ranckant family to Ireland